 The Writing Spartan sat down with Neil, one of the members of Hidden Reach.
 Hidden Reach, AKA Team Mi Seng, have been well known in the Halo community for quite some time thanks to their hiding content, with them famously hiding in the 2016 Halo World Championship.

-Like most of our Q&As, this Q&A was done via Discord, so if you’d like to hear the full audio version of this Q&A, you can do so on our YouTube channel once it goes live.
+Like most of our Q&As, this Q&A was done via Discord, so if you’d like to hear the full audio version of this Q&A, you can do so on our YouTube channel.

 This written version of the Q&A will be a shortened version of the full audio Q&A. Until the full version is released, please enjoy the shortened version below.
 We just want to pop a quick note that MCC means Halo: The Master Chief Collection, for those who may be unsure.